PATRIC3/p3_docs/docroot/user_guides/services/metagenome_binning_service.md

 # Metagenome Binning Service

 ## Overview
 The Metagenomic Binning Service accepts either reads or contigs, and attempts to "bin" the data into a set of genomes.
 This service can be used to reconstruct bacterial and archael genomes from environmental samples.
-This webinar provides an example analysis that demonstrates how to use the service and interpret the results.

 ### See also
 * [Metagenome Binning Service](https://patricbrc.org/app/MetagenomeBinning)